aws-samples/amazon-q-teams-gateway/README.md

 ### 4. Finally, deploy into Microsoft Teams

-1. Go to Developer Portal for Teams: https://dev.teams.microsoft.com/home
+1. Go to Developer Portal for Teams: https://dev.teams.microsoft.com/home - login with your Microsoft Teams user account.
 1. Choose **+ New app**
     1. For **Name**, enter your bot name.
     1. Enter **Full name** and both short and full **Descriptions** *(you can just use the bot name for them all if you want - just don't leave them empty)*